Moyi-Tian/lattice-snaking/Isotypic/readme_isotypic.md

 Input N\
 Check from 3 to 2*N\
 Return value if some irreducible representation has dimension greater than 2 for some Laplace-n

+## Experimental result:
+None has any irreducible representation with dimension greater than 2, i.e., all irreducible representations of D_n are one or two-dimensional.